Liouville's theorem (Hamiltonian)

 In physics, Liouville's theorem, named after the French mathematician Joseph Liouville, is a key theorem in classical statistical and Hamiltonian mechanics.
 It asserts that the phase-space distribution function is constant along the trajectories of the system—that is that the density of system points in the vicinity of a given system point traveling through phase-space is constant with time.
 This time-independent density is in statistical mechanics known as the classical a priori probability.

 Liouville's theorem applies to conservative systems, that is, systems in which the effects of friction are absent or can be ignored.
 The general mathematical formulation for such systems is the measure-preserving dynamical system.
 Liouville's theorem applies when there are degrees of freedom that can be interpreted as positions and momenta; not all measure-preserving dynamical systems have these, but Hamiltonian systems do.
 The general setting for conjugate position and momentum coordinates is available in the mathematical setting of symplectic geometry.
 Liouville's theorem ignores the possibility of chemical reactions, where the total number of particles may change over time, or where energy may be transferred to internal degrees of freedom.
 The non-squeezing theorem, which applies to all symplectic maps (the Hamiltonian is a symplectic map) implies further restrictions on phase-space flows beyond volume/density/measure conservation.
 There are extensions of Liouville's theorem to cover these various generalized settings, including stochastic systems.

 Liouville equation

 Evolution of an ensemble of classical systems in phase space (top).
 Each system consists of one massive particle in a one-dimensional potential well (red curve, lower figure).
 Whereas the motion of an individual member of the ensemble is given by Hamilton's equations, Liouville's equation describes the flow of the whole distribution.
 The motion is analogous to a dye in an incompressible fluid.

 The Liouville equation describes the time evolution of the phase space distribution function.
-Although the equation is usually referred to as the "Liouville equation", Josiah Willard Gibbs was the first to recognize the importance of this equation as the fundamental equation of statistical mechanics.
+Josiah Willard Gibbs was the first to recognize this as the fundamental equation of statistical mechanics.
 It is referred to as the Liouville equation because its derivation for non-canonical systems utilises an identity first derived by Liouville in 1838.